Compressing Sign Information in DCT-based Image Coding via Deep Sign Retrieval: Proposed method

-We derive our solution method for Eqs.~\eqref{eq:pr_dct_1} and \eqref{eq:pr_dct_2} from the framework of POCS~\cite{Bauschke1996projection}.
-Note that Eq.~\eqref{eq:pr_dct_2} describes the training process of the DNN over the training images $X$, while Eq.~\eqref{eq:pr_dct_1} describes the inference process for a target image $\tilde{x}$ using the pre-trained DNN $\phi_\theta$.
+We derive our solution method for \eqref{eq:pr_dct_1} and \eqref{eq:pr_dct_2} from the framework of POCS~\cite{Bauschke1996projection}.
+Note that \eqref{eq:pr_dct_2} describes the training process of the DNN over the training images $X$, while \eqref{eq:pr_dct_1} describes the inference process for a target image $\tilde{x}$ using the pre-trained DNN $\phi_\theta$.

-We first consider the constraint in Eqs.~\eqref{eq:pr_dct_1} and \eqref{eq:pr_dct_2}.
+We first consider the constraint in \eqref{eq:pr_dct_1} and \eqref{eq:pr_dct_2}.
 Let $\tilde{X}$ be the solution space satisfying the constraint, given by

 We then define the following projection operator: